melaphor/trackzeron/README.md

+## ***Update 2024 March 23:* Archiving this repo**
+I was very passionate about this project when I started it in 2020, but I am no longer working on it.

+Both Azeron and QMK have made leaps and bounds in the past few years, so this incarnation of the project is behind the times.

+I think it's well past time for me to officially pass the torch to [chrisistansell](https://github.com/chrisistansell).
+He's adapted it for the Cyborg ***and*** adjusted the holder for a 34mm trackball, which is way more common and easily accessible than the 52mm* I used.

+**Note (because it's been asked often): I used 52mm because I wanted a very large trackball and was only considering my personal use when I started the project.*

 # TRACKzeron: Adding trackball functionality to the [Azeron Keypad](https://www.azeron.eu/)

 This repository contains source code and prebuilt firmware files for a modified Azeron keypad.